ikskuh/DbusAvrLink/README.md

 **API**:

 `prgmSEND` takes the value to send in `Ans`.
-It can either be a `real` value, the a single byte will be sent.
-If `Ans` is a `string`, it will be interpreted as a byte array and each byte will be sent. `Ans` can also be a list, then every list entry will be taken as a single byte and beeing sent.
+It can either be a *real* value, the a single byte will be sent.
+If `Ans` is a *string*, it will be interpreted as a byte array and each byte will be sent. `Ans` can also be a *list*, then every list entry will be taken as a single byte and beeing sent.

 After sending, `prgmSEND` will put the number of successfully bytes sent into `Ans`.
 If it is zero, the transmission failed.

 ### `receive`

+Another tool for the calculator that allows receiving a given number of bytes from the link port.

+**API**:

+`prgmRECEIVE` takes the max. number of bytes to receive in `Ans`.
+After receiving either the given number of bytes or the system times out, the data will be returned in `Ans` as a *list* containing all bytes received.

 ## See Also